cjumae/cjumae.github.io/index.md

 ---
-layout: page
+layout: default
 title: Home page
 ---

-#Generic Fidget Spinner Hand Stress Reliever Decompression Toy
+# Generic Fidget Spinner Hand Stress Reliever Decompression Toy

-##Key Features
+### Key Features
 A unique gift for your friends and perfect ornaments for your holiday party Lightweight and easy to carry, you can play with it anytime as you like A great toy for kids and adults to relieve stress and anxiety